Space Battleship Yamato 2202,

 Ono: I don’t know yet if he is friend or foe.
 I don’t think we’ve ever had a relationship like this.
 They’ve never gotten close and their relationship maintains a sense of tension.

 Ono: Very different.
 (Laughs) Mr. Kamiya would ask me, “How’s Yamato going?”
 Mr. Kamiya’s Keyman doesn’t appear until Episode 2 of Chapter 1, right?
 So, he’d be peppering me with questions like, “What was Episode 1 like?”

 Fukui: He was curious about it, huh?

 Ono: I think that Mr. Kamiya’s identity as an actor is totally the dead opposite of mine.

 Fukui: In what way?

 Ono: The crew of Yamato goes on even though we have questions and get knocked around.
-But Mr. Kamiya asked Mr. Fukui everything about Kiman.
+But Mr. Kamiya asked Mr. Fukui everything about Keyman.
 “What kind of role is it?”
 “What’s my position?”
 “What’s the current situation between Garmillas and Earth?”
 “Which side am I building a bridge to?”

 Fukui: Yes, yes.
 It was very open.
 It’s the opposite of Kodai, where it’s better to perform in a situation where you don’t know anything.
-I was glad he asked me, since Kiman is a role that shows the Yamato crew, along with the audience, what they don’t know.
+I was glad he asked me, since Keyman is a role that shows the Yamato crew, along with the audience, what they don’t know.
 It was helpful.